huijing/slides/56-imagecon-2019/README.md

 But somehow, the extra 2 columns of pixels in the right image resulted in the bytes for the second and third kiwis to be out of match range, and they are encoded as non-matching.
 Thus causing the file size to bloat dramatically, doubling in size.

+PNGs are a regularly-used format on the web, so let's go through some tips to keep their file sizes down as well.

 ## Optimising PNG images

 Again, if you can, use a tool.
 Automate all the things.
 But if you had to do some manual tweaking, it's possible to reduce the file size of your PNG files by reducing the number of unique colours within the image.